 Don’t Ask For Sign-Ups Unless Goals Align

 One of the more contentious points of online customer/business interactions is the matter of web site subscriptions and signups.
 Let’s use ordering a pizza online as an example.
 You go to the site, put your order together, move to the checkout and are suddenly faced with a login or registration screen.
 At this point, the goals between the customer and the business have suddenly split.
 The business is asking for the customer to commit information in order to ostensibly save address and meal information so future orders can be placed faster and easier.
 The customer just wants to give delivery and payment info.
 In these instances, a customer becomes more likely to give up and quit altogether rather than follow through with the sign-up.

 The problem is that when a customer receives a request to sign up, the inherent assumption is that the customer is going to start getting marketing emails, promotional mail, and similar forms of targeted marketing.
 While some people do like receiving these things and will gladly sign up, a large number don’t and will flat-out refuse to engage further.
 To prevent customers from quitting mid-conversion, it is important to make sure they have as few obstacles to their goal as possible, even if one of those obstacles is meant to lead to later efficiency.
 This is why most restaurants you can order online from have a “purchase as guest” or similar option.

 Numero Uno Web Solutions is a provider of search engine optimization (SEO), content marketing, and mobile optimization solutions to startups and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and conversion optimization plans to fuel the growth of businesses across communities.
-Contact us at email@example.com or at 905-856-2012 to learn more about marketing techniques and how we can help improve your search profile across all platforms.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and conversion optimization plans to fuel the growth of businesses across communities.
+Contact us at email@example.com or at 905-669-1708 to learn more about marketing techniques and how we can help improve your search profile across all platforms.